wavemotion-dave/ColecoDS/README.md

 Thanks to Reesy for the DrZ80 core.

 Thanks to Flubba for the SN76496 sound core.

+Thanks to the C-BIOS team for the open source MSX BIOS (see cbios.txt)

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the